janhartmann/ScaffoldR/README.md

 This command from Package Manager Console will download and install ScaffoldR and all required dependencies.

+### Getting Started

-You should register ScaffoldR in the Simple Injector container during startup:
+You should register ScaffoldR in the Simple Injector container during startup.
+In the registration below, we configure the default scope of the container and register the ScaffoldR into it.
+We also make Fluent Validation use Simple Injector for finding the validation classes, using the `SimpleInjectorValidatorFactory`:

 ```cs
 var container = new Container();